 The Prestige is a 2006 mystery drama film directed by Christopher Nolan, from a screenplay adapted by him and his brother Jonathan Nolan from Christopher Priest's 1995 World Fantasy Award-winning novel of the same name.
 The story follows Robert Angier and Alfred Borden, rival stage magicians in London at the end of the 19th century.
 Obsessed with creating the best stage illusion, they engage in competitive one-upmanship with tragic results.
 The American-British co-production features Hugh Jackman as Robert Angier, Christian Bale as Alfred Borden, and David Bowie as Nikola Tesla.
 It also stars Michael Caine, Scarlett Johansson, Piper Perabo, Andy Serkis, and Rebecca Hall.
 The film reunites ...more on Wikipedia

-American History X is a 1998 American crime drama film directed by Tony Kaye and written by David McKenna.
+American History X is a 1998 American drama film directed by Tony Kaye and written by David McKenna.
 It stars Edward Norton and Edward Furlong, and co-stars Fairuza Balk, Stacy Keach, Elliott Gould, Avery Brooks, Ethan Suplee and Beverly D'Angelo.
 The film was released in the United States on October 30, 1998 and was distributed by New Line Cinema.
 The film tells the story of two Venice, Los Angeles brothers who become involved in the neo-Nazi movement.
-The older brother serves three years in prison for voluntary manslaughter, changes his beliefs and tries to prevent his brother from going down the same path.
-The film is told in the style of nonlinear narrative.
-It was given an "R" ...more on Wikipedia
+The older brother serves three years in prison, changes his beliefs and tries to prevent his brother from going down the same path.
+The film is told in the style of nonlinear narrative. ...more on Wikipedia